Historical Marker Program

 A pioneer merchant, trader, and explorer, Jesse Chisholm, a mixed-blood Cherokee, established a trail through western Indian Territory before the Civil War.
 Texas cattlemen used the trail until the late 1880s to move millions of cattle to northern markets.
 The trail ran from Montague County, Texas, to Abilene, Kansas.

-Located on US-81, three miles north of El Reno
+Location: on US-81, two miles north of El Reno

 An important stop on the Chisholm Trail, the Cheyenne-Arapaho Agency was established at Darlington in 1870.
 The settlement is named for Brinton Darlington, a Quaker who was appointed Indian agent by President U. S. Grant.
 A post office opened in Darlington in 1873 and the first newspaper published in western Indian Territory, the Cheyenne Transporter, was printed in the community in 1879.